USMAI-Library-Consortium/sru-queryer/readme.md

 ### Library of Congress SRU server

-❌ PROX boolean operator
+❌ PROX boolean operator <br>
-❌ Sorting (in either version 1.1 or 1.2)
+❌ Sorting (in either version 1.1 or 1.2) <br>
 ❌ Default context set

-⚠️ You must include maximum_records in a searchRetrieve query to get any records in return ⚠️ This server lists BIBFRAME as an available record schema, but fails when requesting it
+⚠️ You must include maximum_records in a searchRetrieve query to get any records in return <br>
+⚠️ This server lists BIBFRAME as an available record schema, but fails when requesting it

-❓ RelationModifiers
+❓ RelationModifiers <br>
 ❓ Boolean Operator Modifiers

 ### Georgia Public Library 'Public Information Network for Electronic Services' (GAPINES)

-⚠️ PROX boolean operator doesn't return an error, but doesn't seem to affect results ⚠️ Sorting doesn't return an error, but doesn't seem to affect results
+⚠️ PROX boolean operator doesn't return an error, but doesn't seem to affect results <br>
+⚠️ Sorting doesn't return an error, but doesn't seem to affect results

-❓ RelationModifiers
+❓ RelationModifiers <br>
 ❓ Boolean Operator Modifiers